Skills

 indusagi can create skills.
 Ask it to build one for your use case.

-Skills are self-contained capability packages that the agent loads on-demand.
-A skill provides specialized workflows, setup instructions, helper scripts, and reference documentation for specific tasks.
+Skills are self-contained instruction packages the agent loads on-demand.
+A skill

 Table of Contents